0mar/weighted-distance-transform/README.md

  * Python 3 (but no real obstacles for Python 2)
  * Numpy/Scipy and the python imaging library (PIL)
  * Matplotlib for plotting images (not required)
- * Fortran compiler for the acceleration (recommended, not required)
+ * Fortran compiler, makes script significantly faster (recommended, not required)

 ### How does it work?